 activities including 5 miles of hiking trails, five playgrounds, a

-basketball court, a wedding gazebo, pavilions and picnic areas, and
+baseball field, a basketball court, a wedding gazebo, pavilions and

 Discover picturesque views from Activity Hill – complete with 10 fitness stations, three hillside ladders and lookout platforms, two suspension bridges, and two TRACK Trails for kids with nature-themed scavenger hunts to win prizes online.
 Look out to see the coast and miles of north county communities.
 Look down to see large open lawns lined with mature trees and two tranquil duck ponds.

 Before Spanish settlers arrived in the region, the area was inhabited by Native Americans, now called the Kumeyaay.
 During the Spanish period of California, the park land was originally operated as a “Rancheria” by the padres of the San Diego Mission for the grazing of cattle.
 Ten years after Mexico gained its independence from Spain, a man named Librado Silva was given a provisional land grant for Rancho San Dieguito and constructed the first adobe in the area in 1831.
 Juan Maria Osuna was later granted the land and raised horses and cattle.
 In the nearby community, his original adobe has been restored and is part of the Inn at Rancho Santa Fe.
 In 1954, 100 acres of hilltop and canyon land covered in chaparral was donated to the County of San Diego from the Rancho Santa Fe Irrigation District.
 This land was developed into the park we have today.
 The upper park was opened in 1965, and the lower park was opened in 1977.

 Visit the News & Events page for park events, updates and closures.